Table of contents

 One last thing to improve your workload management experience is using workload planning tools to help track everything that is happening.
 With such a solution it is easier to see how much availability there is left in your team’s schedule, what is being done in other projects, and to make sure no one is overloaded.

-A project management solution like Teamhood is a great option as it offers workload management as part of a larger tool.
+A project management solution like Teamhood is a great option as it offers workload planning as part of a larger tool.
 Here, you will not have to duplicate data to create your workload.
 Instead, you simply need to open the Workload view to see all of your team members and their assignments visualized on a timeline.
 You can filter this view by task boards, tags, and assignees to see just the information you need.
+As well as setting custom availability of each team member.

 Teamhood eases workload management by allowing you to enter individual availability for all team members and indicating when this daily or weekly availability is reached.
 The completed tasks are marked with a green checkmark for easier navigation and you can see dependencies between tasks, thus allowing you to understand the full picture better.